Trump retweets Epstein conspiracy theory, claiming Clinton connection

 Epstein was not on suicide watch at the time of his death, multiple people familiar with the investigation have told NBC News.

-The stoking of conspiracy theories about his political rivals is nothing new for the president: he made a political name for himself championing false claim that President Barack Obama wasn’t born in the United States, and has also suggested Clinton White House aide Vince Foster’s suicide was “very fishy” in 2016.
+The stoking of conspiracy theories about his political rivals is nothing new for the president: he made a political name for himself championing false claims that President Barack Obama wasn’t born in the United States, and also suggested that Clinton White House aide Vince Foster’s suicide in 1993 was “very fishy.”
 But the tweets also notably cast suspicions on his own Justice Department.

 There is no evidence Foster's death was anything other than a suicide.
 The Washington Post reported in 2016, when Trump pushed the conspiracy theory during the campaign, that there were five official investigations into Foster's death, conducted by professional investigators, forensic experts, psychologists, doctors and independent prosecutors with unlimited resources; none found evidence of foul play.